 This account was created in 1990 by the Sustainable Environment Fund Act and subsequent amendments.
 It provides for the protection of the air, land, and water and for environmental renewal by preventing pollution, controlling pollutants, and undertaking remediation activities through administration of the Environmental Management Act, Integrated Pest Management Act, and related regulations.
 Revenue is derived from environmental levies, fees, licences, and contributions from the federal government and other organizations and individuals.
-Expenses represent transfers to the Ministry of Environment for administration; the development of policies, legislation and regulations, standards, and criteria for discharges and emissions; monitoring and understanding the receiving environment; education and encouragement of activities to prevent pollution; waste reduction; air and water quality; clean-up of contaminated sites; hazardous waste management; soil and water remediation projects; and transfers to local governments, other organizations, and individuals to assist in waste management, clean-up of contaminated sites, and to support various environmental protection initiatives.
+Expenses represent transfers to the Ministry of Environment for administration; the development of policies, legislation and regulations, standards, and criteria for discharges and emissions; monitoring and understanding the receiving environment; education and encouragement of activities to prevent pollution; waste reduction; air and water quality; clean-up of contaminated sites; hazardous waste management, clean-up of contaminated sites, and individuals to assist in waste management, clean-up of contaminated sites, and to support various environmental protection initiatives.

-SPENDING AUTHORITY AVAILABLE AT THE BEGINNING OF THE FISCAL YEAR 2 OPERATING TRANSACTIONS 4,498 503
+SPENDING AUTHORITY AVAILABLE AT THE BEGINNING OF THE FISCAL YEAR 2 4,498 4,687

+OPERATING TRANSACTIONS

 Revenue 16,310 19,530

 Expense (20,305) (18,935)

 Net Revenue (Expense) (3,995) 595

+Difference Between 2012/13 Estimates and Projected Actual Net Revenue (Expense) 4,184

 FINANCING TRANSACTIONS

 Receipts

 Disbursements

 Capital Expenditures

 Net Cash Source (Requirement)

-PROJECTED SPENDING AUTHORITY AVAILABLE AT THE END OF THE FISCAL YEAR 2 503 1,098
+PROJECTED SPENDING AUTHORITY AVAILABLE AT THE END OF THE FISCAL YEAR 2 4,687 5,282

-1 A Special Account is an account in the General Fund where the authorization to spend money from the account is located in an Act other than the Supply Act.
+&lt;sup>1 A Special Account is an account in the General Fund where the authorization to spend money from the account is located in an Act other than the Supply Act.

-2 The Projected Spending Authority Available represents the cash and temporary investments projected to be available at the end of the fiscal year.
+&lt;sup>2 The Projected Spending Authority Available represents the cash and temporary investments projected to be available at the end of the fiscal year.
 The Spending Authority Available at the beginning of the fiscal year 2012/13 is based on the 2011/12 Public Accounts.